TheThingSystem/steward/nodewiki/steward/Devices.md

 ## Device Taxonomy
-The steward's taxonomy consists of a hierarchical system for device-types along with a flat namespace for properties.
+The steward's taxonomy consists of a hierarchical system for device types along with a flat namespace for properties.
 Although the naming for device types is hierarchical, based on primary function, a given property may appear in any device type in which "it makes sense".